tbabej/roots/README.md

   The following command should provide you with nice diagram:

-  > python manage.py graph_models -a -o models.png
+  > python manage.py graph_models -age -o models.png